scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Notification banner

-Links in notification banners get a 'data-banner' attribute whose value uses the pattern `banner-[banner name]-link`. "bannername" is either the ID of the banner or the one-based index of the banner if it does not have an ID.
+Links in notification banners get a `data-banner` attribute whose value uses the pattern `banner-[bannername]-link`. 'bannername' is either the ID of the banner or the one-based index of the banner if it does not have an ID.

 {% highlight html %}
 <a href="#" data-banner="banner-covid-link">latest COVID guidance</a>
 {% endhighlight %}

-Close buttons in notification banners get a 'data-banner' attribute whose value uses the pattern `banner-[banner name]-close`. "bannername" is either the ID of the banner or the one-based index of the banner if it does not have an ID.
+Close buttons in notification banners get a `data-banner` attribute whose value uses the pattern `banner-[bannername]-close`. 'bannername' is either the ID of the banner or the one-based index of the banner if it does not have an ID.

 {% highlight html %}
 <button class="ds_notification__close  js-close-notification" type="button" data-banner="banner-covid-close">Close this notification</button>